chinamike65/hugo-tuolesi/content/book4/book4en.md

 Everyone cried very sadly, and everyone said, "His Holiness is going to pass away, and he will never be seen again!"
 It was very painful in their hearts.

-The Venerable then said to Master Zhongdunpa, "If someone in the future says that he has no good fortune and has never seen Atisha, don't think so.
+The Venerable then said to Master Dromtonpa, "If someone in the future says that he has no good fortune and has never seen Atisha, don't think so.

 The Dharma taught by Atisha is bodhicitta, and when one develops bodhicitta, it is like seeing Atisha in person. "